 David Herbert Donald (MA, '42; PhD, '46, history) twice won the Pulitzer Prize in Biography: in 1961 for "Charles Sumner and the Coming of the Civil War" and in 1988 for "Look Homeward: A Life of Thomas Wolfe.""
 Donald was best known for his biographical works on Abraham Lincoln.

-Jean Driscoll (BA, speech communication, '91) won the Boston Marathon eight times and a gold medal at the 2000 Paralympic Games.
+Jean Driscoll (BA, '91, speech communication) won the Boston Marathon eight times and a gold medal at the 2000 Paralympic Games.

 Robert Dudley (BS, '78, chemical engineering) was named CEO of BP in 2010.
 He spent his whole career in the oil and gas industry.
 He held senior management roles in Amoco and BP and was chief executive officer of TNK-BP from 2003 to 2008.

 Larry Ellison co-founded Software Development Laboratories, which eventually became Oracle Systems Corporation.
 Its flagship product: the Oracle database.
 Ellison served as the company's CEO until 2014 and continues to serve as Oracle's chairman and CTO.

 Nicknamed the Galloping Ghost, Harold "Red" Grange was a three-time All-American halfback from the University of Illinois who helped launch professional football as a player for the Chicago Bears.
 In 2008, ESPN named him the best college football player of all time, and he's recognized with a statute outside Illinois' Memorial Stadium.

 Erika Harold (BA, '01, political science), in a search for scholarship money to attend law school, worked to eventually become crowned Miss Illinois 2002 and Miss America 2003.
 Her platforms included preventing bullying and youth violence.
-She graduated from Havard Law School and currently works as an attorney.
+She graduated from Havard Law School.